 1. A. Budget Resolutions #5: Motion by Schultz to approve Resolution 2020-05 which transfers $7,750 from the Fire Fund Balance to Fire Wages line item was seconded and passed 4-1, with Cook casting the nay vote.

 B. Resolution #6: Motion by Martel to approve Resolution 2020- 06, which transfers $40,315.00 from General Fund Balance to several line item numbers was seconded by Schultz.
-Discussion: Cook mentions that with a surplus in the budget cost center the funds should be added to the specific line item.
+Discussion: Cook mentions that with a surplus in the budget cost center the funds should NOT be added to the specific line item.
 EX: General ledger fund transfer to fire district fund budget.
 Should there be a deficit in the overall budget, then a resolution be called with discussion and notation to explain budget overage?
 Mr. Martel further addresses by stating that he has concerns being that there are many changes with varying numbers.
 He agrees larger numbers should be addressed immediately.
 Ms. Schultz states there were 4 pages of overages.
 Ms. Schultz follows recommendation of auditor and his preference of an amendment, especially as related to larger numbers.
 Mr. Cook reviewed his notes from auditor and states that we should remain consistent in that the Board is not REQUIRED to call for a resolution that will be posted to the community at large.
 Rather, this is a discussion item for the Board and Township employees as they are the ones with the full knowledge of budget and variances.
 Mr. Cook states as a board we should be consistent with what has been done before and Board should reject this resolution.
 Mr. Cook states if a budget is not correct according to the approved annual budget; it is fine to point it out.
 However; it is wrong to go in and make a change with a resolution so that budget reflects a zero variance.
 Schultz states that all the budgets are posted on the website so anyone following the minutes and budgets can see the changes and understand.
 Mr. Cook feels the variance should remain.
 Show the actual against the budget.
 Mr. Martel asks if there is a place in the system that recognizes the budget increase.
 Yes, per Ms. Schultz and Mr. Cook.
 Mr. Cook strongly urges the budget be spread out monthly so that all expenses and reimbursements can be easily recognized.
 Mr. Martel wants it to be clear that these changes do not cover up anything to the community.
 He encourages continued Board discussion and review.
 Mr. Cook requests that the motion be adjusted that only the zoning administration be accepted and all others rejected.
 Mr. Martel noted this is not the motion.
 General budget resolution #6: Mr. Martel moves to accept.
 Ms. Schultz seconded.
 Motion passes 4-1 Roll Call Vote with Cook casting the nay vote.

 2. 2020-21 Budgets and Wage Schedule: